scotsun/pneumonia-analyzer/README.md

 The repo has two mini apps (both with tkinter GUI as the front end) dealing with pneumonia chest radiography diagnoser image data.

 ### **Detector**:
-This app loads a pre-trained Fast R-CNN object detection neural network in the background.
+This app loads a Fast R-CNN object detection neural network in the background.
 After the user upload a *.jpg file through the file dialog, it will pop up the image and mark inferred inflamation areas with a confidence probability.
 The terminal will also display information about result.
+For details about the training, please check the `colab-training` folder. [`Detecto`](https://detecto.readthedocs.io/en/latest/), a higher-level compact package writen in Pytorch is used.

 ### **Diagnoser**:
 This app connect to a MongDB in the background.
 It can provide information about a CRX record after the user input the corresponding patinet ID in the entry box.
 The app can display the original image, mark the symptom areas, and segment them.